-Although some NAEP assessments (the 2009 science assessment, for example) have called for interactive computer tasks, so far only the NAEP writing assessment has been totally computer-based.
+Although some NAEP assessments (the 2009 Science Assessment, for example) have called for interactive computer tasks, so far only the NAEP Writing Assessment has been totally computer-based.
 The design challenges of creating such an assessment include:

-- Developing the requisite number of tasks and items (test questions), especially since so few tasks and items currently exist that can serve as samples. - Constructing tasks and items that provide whatever prior knowledge is required to answer the question.
-Since so many contexts are available in which to set items, developers cannot assume that students will have prior knowledge of the specific topics (e.g., core subjects, such as the humanities, mathematics, etc.) or technologies (e.g., transportation, health, or electronics) within the context.
+- Developing the requisite number of tasks and items (test questions), especially since so few tasks and items exist that can serve as samples. - Constructing tasks and items that provide whatever prior knowledge is required to answer the question.
+As so many contexts are available in which to set items, developers cannot assume that students will have prior knowledge of the specific topics (for example, core subjects such as the humanities or mathematics) or technologies (for example, transportation, health, or electronics) within the context.
 Items must not require students to have prior knowledge of specific technologies, and the knowledge required about particular technologies must be presented in the item.

 - Determining the features and functions of the complete tools students will use. - Determining what aspects of student responses to an item need to be assessed.
 Are the attempts a student makes while trying out a design or using a simulation important to capture?
-What about the pathway the student follows?
-Perhaps the number of mistakes made prior to getting a correct answer?
-Rather than a single question and answer, an item might have several components that are being assessed.
+What about the pathway the student follows or the number of mistakes made before getting a correct answer?
+Rather than a single question and answer, an item might have several components that are assessed.

-In addition to the above issues, there will also be administrative challenges, such as whose computers the students use to complete the assessment, handling students' different levels of access to computer technology, and contingencies in case equipment malfunctions.
+In addition to the issues above, there will also be administrative challenges, such as whose computers the students use to complete the assessment, handling students' different levels of access to computer technology, and contingencies in case equipment malfunctions.
 The framework designers were aware of these factors when developing the framework, but they focused on the design factors, leaving the challenge of determining how best to administer the NAEP Technology and Engineering Literacy Assessment to those involved in the assessment development phase.